The Role of Texture in Creating Cozy Interiors

 Living Room

-Incorporate cozy textiles like wool and cotton, along with inviting surfaces such as wood and leather.
+Incorporate cozy textiles like wool and cotton and inviting surfaces like wood and leather.
 These materials create a welcoming environment perfect for relaxation and socializing.

 Bedroom

 Use soft fabrics like silk, linen, and velvet to create a calming and serene environment.
-These textures promote rest and relaxation, making the bedroom a true sanctuary.
+These textures promote rest, making the bedroom a true sanctuary.

 Kitchen